The Natural Law Of People

 Create a 'Social Contract'.

-Belonging to a community is a natural state for human beings and the best communities have clear rules and guidelines to follow.
-A Social Contract describes how we should engage socially and binds us together under a contract we commit to.
-If you want your people to participate fully that hey need to understand the rules of the game, know they will be treated fairly, and be appreciated to their contribution
+A Social Contract describes how we should engage socially and binds us under a contract we commit to.
+If you want your people to participate fully, they need to understand the rules of the game, know they will be treated fairly, and be appreciated for their contribution.

 Create inclusive platforms.